Kimono and Yukata

 When talking about kimono, the first example to usually pop to mind is probably the geisha, or the courtesans pictured in etchings.
 Geisha and their apprentices the maiko, don the kimono on a daily basis, but they have introduced wearing codes and usages, different from the general population’s, and adapted to their artistic occupation.

-Their robe is usually longer than a normal kimono, and forms a train 🚅, the lower part of the cloth must be hold to walk.
+Their robe is usually longer than a normal kimono, and forms a train 🚅, the lower part of the cloth must be held to walk.
 A geisha’s kimono is an artwork, made with extremely costly fabrics.
 Each detail of her vesture, from the color of a shoe strap to the ornamental comb, or the color of the collar and the type of make-up, is imbued with a symbolic meaning that can be interesting to decipher.
 Some items are worn according to the seasons, such a hair decoration of rice ear in the beginning of the year, others according to the progression of the maiko in her apprenticeship, such as make-up, some obi-knotting type, hairdressing, etc.

 As a general rule, like in the rest of the society, as geisha age and gain experience, their attire and hairdressing style become sober.
 To distinguish a geisha from a "normal kimono wearer," check for the train, the uncovered back of the neck and the make-up, that are the easiest distinctive signs.